-) Grant Thornton insights: Lessor presentation and disclosure of CAM do not give the lessee the right to use an underlying asset, as discussed in Section 3.1.2).
+Grant Thornton insights: Lessor presentation and disclosure of CAM

+Unless a lessor elects and qualifies to apply the expedient to combine lease and nonlease components (as discussed in Section 3.1.6), it should account for revenue from providing common area maintenance (CAM) services under a real estate lease as a nonlease component, since these services do not give the lessee the right to use an underlying asset, as discussed in Section 3.1.2).
 Income associated with CAM services should be presented or disclosed separately from lease income, even if both the lease component and the CAM services are recognized on a similar basis, such as straight-line, over the lease term.